Close Menu

 • Poor ventilation: Areas with poor ventilation can increase the risk of transmission.

 Assess the living situation of your elderly relative and take necessary precautions to minimize risks.
 For example, you may want to consider visiting during less crowded times or taking steps to improve ventilation.
-(See Also: Is Portland Safe to Visit 2025?
-A Guide to Staying Secure)
+(See Also: Is It Safe To Visit Centralia Pa?
+A Traveler’s Guide)

 Social Connections